MicrosoftDocs/visualstudio-docs/docs/extensibility/debugger/reference/idebugarrayfield-getrank.md

  If successful, returns S_OK; otherwise, returns an error code.

 ## Remarks
  The rank of an array corresponds to the number of dimensions.
 In C++ and C#, multi-dimensional arrays are really arrays of arrays and can therefore be considered just a one-dimensional array (and the `GetRank` method always returns 1).
-In [!INCLUDE[vbprvb](../../../code-quality/includes/vbprvb_md.md)], on the other hand, multi-dimensional arrays are handled differently and the rank of such an array reflects the number of dimensions (and the `GetRank` method always returns the number of dimensions).
+In Visual Basic, on the other hand, multi-dimensional arrays are handled differently and the rank of such an array reflects the number of dimensions (and the `GetRank` method always returns the number of dimensions).

 ## See also
 - [IDebugArrayField](../../../extensibility/debugger/reference/idebugarrayfield.md)